Government bonuses for eco-friendly farming practices brought forward

 “These two roles go hand-in-hand and we are speeding up the rollout of our farming schemes so that everyone can be financially supported as they protect the planet while producing food more sustainably.”

-Newly released details of six new standards added to the SFI show that Government funding will be given to farms that plant new hedgerows, manage pests without using insecticides and monitor nutrient runoff level.
+Newly released details of six new standards added to the SFI — part of the Government’s environmental land management (ELM) schemes — show that public funding will be given to farms that plant new hedgerows, manage pests without using insecticides and monitor nutrient run-off level.

 Three more standards that had been planned for 2024 will be introduced a year early, to subsidise the rewilding of grassland and the introduction of bird food, wildflowers and buffer strips of uncultivated land on arable and horticultural land.